xvoland/jquery-plugin-autohideinput/README.md

 **AutoHideInput** is a simple jQuery plugin that hides and shows the information entered by the user.

-When a HTML-designer sets the password field as type="password", thus not letting the user see what’s written inside the form field.
+When a HTML-designer sets the password field as `type="password"`, thus not letting the user see what’s written inside the form field.
 This plugin helps the user to see what he input into this field.
 Once a field loses focus, all the typed symbols will be hidden.

 ## Features